 The fee to receive a title for a newly purchased snowmobile is $11.50.
 All snowmobiles must be titled in your county of residence within 30 days of purchase from a private party.

 Motorcycles should be registered at your nearest county treasurer's office, but the exact process to follow will depend upon how you acquired your vehicle.

-For additional information about your motorcycle registration, you may contact the Iowa Motor Vehicle Information Center at (800) 532-1121 or visit our Motorcycle Registration section.
+For additional information about your motorcycle registration, you may contact the Iowa Department of Transportation at (800) 532-1121 or visit our Motorcycle Registration section.